-Gender: Male Age: 18+ Beds: 22 Cygnet Pindar House is a new 22 bed Neuropsychiatric care and treatment facility opening in December 2019 for men affected by acquired brain injuries.
+Gender: Male Age: 18+ Beds: 22 Cygnet Pindar House is a 22 bed Neuropsychiatric rehabilitation facility for men affected by acquired brain injuries.
 It is a safe and secure place to aid recovery as well as offering those diagnosed with a progressive neurological disease, like Huntington’s Disease, a caring and long term placement to support and help manage the progression of their symptoms.
-This service will be able to accept unplanned, often urgent admissions where a service user requires a safe place to start treatment at the earliest possible time.
-The hospital is a modern purpose built facility that has been designed specifically to provide a clinically led evidence based neuropsychiatric pathway for those individuals presenting with behaviours that challenge.
+This service is able to accept unplanned, often urgent admissions where a service user requires a safe place to start treatment at the earliest possible time.
+The service is a modern purpose built facility that has been designed specifically to provide a clinically led evidence based neuropsychiatric pathway for those individuals presenting with behaviours that challenge.
 Our focus is to create a therapeutic rich environment which engages our service users and offers them the opportunity to minimise their challenging behaviour and maximise their independence.
 We are able to accept men with complex physical health needs and have en-suite bedrooms located on the ground floor for men with mobility impairments.
 We provide a resource intensive in-house Neuropsychiatry inter-disciplinary team dedicated to the 22 service users at Cygnet Pindar House.
-Our person centred approach puts the individual at the centre of their treatment and discharge planning.
+Our person centred approach puts the individual at the centre of their care and discharge planning.
 The service offers a wide range of activities and facilities to promote independent function.
 Positive behaviour goals are focused on discharge planning to support service users to return to community living – either with support or independently.
-Our service user profile: Men aged 18+ affected by a neurological condition where challenging behaviour is the leading impairment May be detained under the Mental Health Act, informal or subject to DoLS May have a forensic history May have complex physical health needs With a diagnosis of: Established or suspected Acquired Brain Injury including those sustained through trauma, anoxia, stroke, tumour, virus or infection Established or suspected neurodegenerative condition including Huntington’s Disease Specialist Dementia e.g. Pick’s Disease, Frontotemporal Dementia Korsakoff’s Syndrome or other substance abuse related brain injury Presenting symptoms may include: Dysphasia or other communication problems Dysphagia with or without the requirement of PEG support/modified diets Moderate to severe cognitive impairment Respiratory difficulty requiring support of BiPAP (Bi-level Positive Airway Pressure) or CPAP (Continuous Positive Airway Pressure) Mobility impairments Presenting Comorbidities may include: Psychiatric disorders including psychoses Complex epilepsy Post-ictal psychosis Organic personality disorder Our inter-disciplinary team: Neuropsychiatrist Psychologist Occupational Therapist Speech and Language Therapist Physiotherapist Clinical Hospital Manager Therapy Coordinator Nurses across RMN/RGN/RNLD disciplines Support Workers GP cover from local practice Our facilities: En-suite individual bedrooms Therapy kitchen and additional therapy spaces Dining room Communal lounge Quiet lounge Fully equipped gym IT room Multi-functional outdoor space including gardens Accessible bathrooms with hoists On-site laundry facilities Specific dietary needs met by our in-house catering team Download the Cygnet Pindar House Flyer378.74 KB Referrals for planned admissions are now being taken and can be made by contacting the Cygnet referrals team via 0808 164 4450 or by emailing [email protected].
+Our service user profile: Men aged 18+ affected by a neurological condition where challenging behaviour is the leading impairment May be detained under the Mental Health Act, informal or subject to DoLS May have a forensic history May have complex physical health needs With a diagnosis of: Established or suspected Acquired Brain Injury including those sustained through trauma, anoxia, stroke, tumour, virus or infection Established or suspected neurodegenerative condition including Huntington’s Disease Specialist Dementia e.g. Pick’s Disease, Frontotemporal Dementia Korsakoff’s Syndrome or other substance abuse related brain injury Presenting symptoms may include: Dysphasia or other communication problems Dysphagia with or without the requirement of PEG support/modified diets Moderate to severe cognitive impairment Respiratory difficulty requiring support of BiPAP (Bi-level Positive Airway Pressure) or CPAP (Continuous Positive Airway Pressure) Mobility impairments Presenting Comorbidities may include: Psychiatric disorders including psychoses Complex epilepsy Post-ictal psychosis Organic personality disorder Our inter-disciplinary team: Neuropsychiatrist Psychologist Occupational Therapist Speech and Language Therapist Physiotherapist Clinical Hospital Manager Therapy Coordinator Nurses across RMN/RGN/RNLD disciplines Support Workers GP cover from local practice Our facilities: En-suite individual bedrooms Service user kitchen and additional activity spaces Dining room Communal lounge Quiet lounge Fully equipped gym IT room Multi-functional outdoor space including gardens Accessible bathrooms with hoists On-site laundry facilities Specific dietary needs met by our in-house catering team Photo Gallery Please click on the images to enlarge.
+Download the Cygnet Pindar House Flyer2.86 MB Download our Neuropsychiatric services flyer2.53 MB Referrals for planned admissions are now being taken and can be made by contacting the Cygnet referrals team via 0808 164 4450 or by emailing [email protected].